REIS200 Tourism Management

 Type of course:

-Lectures and Innovation Camp: 30 hours.
+Lectures and Innovation Camp/filed trip: 30 hours.

-An external examiner will grade the exam.
+Both internal and external examiner will grade the exam.

 Allowed examination aids: A1 No calculator, no other aids